Rights of Prior User of Trade Mark | Trade Marks Act, 1999

 Validity of Automatic Vacation of Interim Stay Orders and Effect of an Interim Stay

-An interim order of stay, staying the proceedings before the lower court between the parties, is passed by applying the following three tests, the onus of which is on the Petitioner to satisfy as to their its existence in his case viz.
-A Prima Facie case, which necessitates that as per the material placed on record, the… Continue reading Validity of Automatic Vacation of Interim Stay Orders and Effect of an Interim Stay
+An interim order of stay, staying the proceedings before the lower court between the parties, is passed by applying the following three tests, the onus of which is on the Petitioner to satisfy as to their existence in his case viz.
+A Prima Facie case, which necessitates that as per the material placed on record, the Petitioner… Continue reading Validity of Automatic Vacation of Interim Stay Orders and Effect of an Interim Stay

 Compensation vis-à-vis Section 74 of Contract Act